Synology

 rm CHECKSUMS_SHA1

-Note : DO NOT run stash yet or it will generated a bunch of files/folders where we don’t want them
+DO NOT run stash yet or it will generate a bunch of files/folders where we don’t want them_

 source stash-env/bin/activate